anderssandstrom/ecmc_bifrost_slits_sat/tests/11360/notes_slit_11360.md

 ## Switches

-* Axis 1 and Axis 2 have correct wired switches.
+Axis 1 and Axis 2 have correct wired switches.

 ## Resolver

+Pins are offset one step resulting in that the resolver cannot be read.

 ## Motor